DilaveshKanz/IITM-Nexus/README.md

 ### *Your All-in-One Digital Hub for IIT Madras BS Community*

 <p>
   <strong>IITMNexus</strong> is a next-generation platform built for IIT Madras BS students—centralizing academics, community resources, and productivity tools in one seamless ecosystem.
-Currently under active development as a modern alternative to AceGrade.
+Currently under active development as a modern alternative to AceGrade & Quizspace.
 </p>

 <br>